 2. Pull-Out Faucets

 In the kitchen, why not upgrade your sink with a pull-out faucet?
 These mobile faucets can be operated with one hand and are extremely versatile.
 They also make attractive additions for any practical homeowner.
-If there is space, you could also consider upgrading to a dual-basin kitchen sink.
-This increases the sink’s functionality by allowing the user to keep part of it clear while still using the other section to wash dishes or soak garments.
+If there is space, you could also consider upgrading to a deep dual-basin kitchen sink.
+This increases the sink’s functionality by allowing you to keep part of it clear while still using the other section to wash dishes or soak garments.
+The increased sink depth allows for pots and pans to fit underneath a faucet, so you can easily fill and clean them.
 Plumbing upgrades like this that add utility to your home are especially valuable, as they set your property apart from the rest.

 3. An Efficient Water Heater